Frequently Asked Questions

 - GMWSS will adjust the sewer portion of your bill to your average sewer usage if you are watering new construction landscaping or filling a swimming pool.
 Only one month’s usage will be adjusted.

-- You may call 811 or the BUD (Before U
+- State law requires that you must call 811 or the BUD (Before U

 Dig) Center at 1-800-752-6007